-This report outlines the Company's corporate governance practices that were in place during the financial year ended 30 September 2015 ("FY2015"), with specific reference made to the principles of the Code of Corporate Governance 2012 (the "Code") and the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide").
+This report outlines the Company's corporate governance practices that were in place during the financial year ended 30 September 2016 ("FY2016"), with specific reference made to the principles of the Code of Corporate Governance 2012 (the "Code") and the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide").

 Guideline Code and/or Guide Description Company's Compliance or Explanation General (a) Has the Company complied with all the principles and guidelines of the Code?
 The Company has complied with the principles and guidelines as set out in the Code and the Guide, where applicable.
 If not, please state the specific deviations and alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code.
 Appropriate explanations have been provided in the relevant sections below where there are deviations from the Code and/or the Guide. (b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the guidelines of the Code?
 Not applicable.
-The Company did not adopt any alternative corporate governance practices in FY2015.
+The Company did not adopt any alternative corporate governance practices in FY2016.

-Guideline Code and/or Guide Description Company's Compliance or Explanation BOARD MA The Board's TTERS Conduct of Affairs 1.1 What is the role of the Board?
-The Board ha s six (6) memł pers and comp prises the follo owing: Table 1.1 - - Composition n of the Board 1 Name of DirectorDesignationChew Chee BinExecutive ChairmanChew Eng HoeManaging Director and Executive DirectorYuen Sou WaiLead Independent DirectorChong Chin FanIndependent DirectorChoo Boon SengIndependent DirectorChew Chee KeongNon-Executive Director or and r t Director ctor ctor The Board is entrusted to lead and oversee the Company, with the fundamental principle to act in the best interests of the Company.
-In addition to its statutory duties, the Board oversees the management of the Company (the " Management ") and affairs of the Group's business.
-It focuses on the strategies and policies, with particular attention paid to growth and financial performance.
-The Board works with the Management to achieve this and the Management remains accountable to the Board.
+Guideline Code and/or Guide Description Company's Compliance or Explanation

+BOARD MA The Board's TTERS Conduct of Affairs

+1.1 What is the role of the Board?
+The Board has six (6) members and comprises the following:

+Table 1.1 - Table 1.1 - Composition of the Board

+Name of D - Designation

+Chew Chee e Bin Exe cutive Chairm an

+Chew Eng Hoe naging Directo ecutive Directo

+Yuen Sou V Vai Lea id Independen t Director

+Chong Chir ependent Dire

+Choo Boon ependent Dire

+Chew Chee e Keong Nor n-Executive Di rector

+bany (the " Ma focuses on th d to growth an anagement") ne strategies d financial per and affairs o and policies, v formance.
+The management f the Group's with particular e Board works ment remains

 1.3 Has the Board delegated certain responsibilities to committees?
 If yes, please provide details.
-The Board has delegated certain responsibilities to the Audit Committee (the " AC "), the Remuneration Committee (the " RC "), the Nominating Committee (the " NC ") and the Risk Committee (the " Risk Committee ") (collectively, the " Board Committees ").
-The compositions of the Board Committees are as follows: Table 1.3 - Composition of the Board Committees 10010 1.0 - composition or the board Committees Risk AC NC RC Committee Chairman Yuen Sou Wai Choo Boon Seng Chong Chin Fan Chew Chee Bin Member Chong Chin Fan Yuen Sou Wai Yuen Sou Wai Yuen Sou Wai Member Choo Boon Seng Chong Chin Fan Choo Boon Seng Chong Chin Fan Member Chew Eng Hoe Chew Chee Keong Choo Boon Seng Member Chew Chee Bin Chew Eng Hoe Member Chew Chee Keong
+Committee (1 Nominating " Risk Comm compositions the " AC "), the Committee (th Remuneration ne " NC ") and ctively, the " Committees a n Committee (d the Risk Co Board Comm are as follows: to the Audit the " RC "), the ommittee (the hittees ").
+The

+Composition or the board Committees Risk

+AC 1 NC 2 RC 3 Committee

+Chairman Yuen Sou Wai Choo Boon Seng Chong Chin Fan Chew Chee Bin

+Member Chong Chin Fan Yuen Sou Wai Yuen Sou Wai Yuen Sou Wai

+Member Choo Boon Seng Chong Chin Fan Choo Boon Seng Chong Chin Fan

+Member Chew Eng Hoe Chew Chee Keong Choo Boon Seng

+Member Chew Chew

+Chee Bin Eng Hoe

+Member Chew

+Chee Keong

+(2) The NC comprise s three (3) members, all s five (5) members, the s four (4) members, the majority of whom (incl uding the Chairman) is i ndependent.